haothitran/etheirys/docs/duties/dungeons/a-realm-reborn/sastasha.md

 ## Denn the Orcatoothed

+- Kill boss > adds
-- It is possible to nuke the boss before adds spawn
+    - It is possible to kill the boss before adds spawn
     - **Unnatural Ripples** — Standing on a grate prevents adds from spawning when `bubbles begin forming on the water's surface`.
 There are a total of four grates near the corners of the arena.
 - **Dodgeball** — Avoid frontal cone AoE